 Still have questions?

-The Metlakatla Stewardship Office asks all proponents contemplating development in Metlakatla territory to contact the MSO as early in the development process as possible.
+The Metlakatla Stewardship Society asks all proponents contemplating development in Metlakatla territory to contact the MSS as early in the development process as possible.

 Metlakatla Stewardship Office currently administers two social enterprise businesses on behalf of the Metlakatla First Nation.
 A social enterprise is a business that engages in sustainable practices and improves human well-being - this may include maximizing social impact rather than profits for external shareholders, ensuring the sustainable use of resources, or providing meaningful employment.